luijar/functional-programming-js/README.md

 * All code samples (as runnable unit tests) of code used in chapters
 * JS targeted for browser
 * Functional data types like Optional, Either, Maybe, etc
-* Access to some JavaScript functional libraries like lodash.js, streams.js, bacon.js, etc.
+* Access to some JavaScript functional libraries like lodash.js, rxjs, etc.

-## Some of the libraries you will find in this book are  (you can run "npm install" to obtain these)

 ### QUnit
 npm install qunit